 - 1. DO NOT LIFT OR TOW THE VEHICLE BY ATTACHING TO OR WRAPPING AROUND THE BUMPER. - 2.
-Any loose or protruding parts or damaged vehicle such as hoods, doors, fenders, trim, etc. should be secured or removed prior to moving the vehicle. - 3.
-Operator should refrain from going under a vehicle it is lifted by the towing equipment, unless the vehicle is adequately supported by safety stands. - 4.
+Any loose, protruding, or damaged parts such as hoods, doors, fenders, trim, etc. should be secured or removed prior to moving the vehicle. - Operator should refrain from going under a vehicle when it is lifted by the towing equipment, unless the vehicle is adequately supported by safety stands. - 4.
 Never allow passengers to ride in a towed vehicle. - 5.
 State and local rules and regulations must be followed when towing a vehicle.

+LIFTING AND JACKING SUPPORT LOCATION

-LIFTING, JACKINGSUPPORT LOCATION FLOOR JACK
+FLOOR JACK

-- Never support any point other than the specified one, or it will be deformed. - For lifting, put rubber or similar material between the side sill and rigid rack, or the side sill area will be damaged.
+- Never support any point other than the specified one, or that point will be deformed. - For lifting, put rubber or similar material between the side sill and rigid rack, or the side sill area will be damaged.